-Tec Diving Tip: Tech Diving Davis is quite easy and with a quick surface swim to the wall it makes hauling the gear more manageable.
+Tec Diving Tip: Tech Diving Davis is quite easy and a quick surface swim to the wall makes hauling the gear more manageable.
 There is a Cavern at 280' and a chimney/skylight at 240'

 Northstar: This site is about a mile east of the resort and can be recognized by the first pull off (100 feet east of the dilapidated building after the Jungle.)
 This site has a difficult entry with no sand channel to easily walk to a reasonable depth.
-It is really only recommended to be dove on calm days with little wave action and booties should be worn.
+It is really only recommended to be done on calm days with little wave action and booties should be worn.
 The struggle is worth it as a beautiful wall lies 75 yards from shore in 25' of water dropping vertically to about 400'.
 This site makes for a perfect multilevel dive with plenty of fish, sharks, and topography to appease all eyes.

-Common Sightings: reef sharks, large elkhorn corals, schooling reef fish (tangs, wrasse, triggerfish) , and other reef fish.
+Common Sightings: reef sharks, large elkhorn corals, schooling reef fish (tangs, wrasse, triggerfish), and other reef fish.

 Possible Sightings: Jacks, mackerels, sennetts, squid, and other big fish.